Surprising Nutritional Facts About Banana

-Note: Never store banana is a plastic bag, as it will trap humidity and cause it to rot.
+Note: Never store bananas in a plastic bag, as it will trap humidity and cause them to rot.

 You can even slice the peeled bananas and store them in the refrigerator in an airtight bag.
 This method works best for making smoothies or baking later in the day.

 Read more: Best Anti-Aging Foods for Glowing Skin